Viper (Madame Hydra)

-Ophelia Sarkissian is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Jim Steranko, the character first appeared in Captain America #110 (February 1969).
-Ophelia Sarkissian is a foe of the X-Men and the Avengers.
-She has also been known as Viper and Madame Hydra at various points in her history.
+Ophelia Sarkissian, also known as Viper and Madame Hydra, is a supervillain appearing in American comic books published by Marvel Comics.
+Created by writer-artist Jim Steranko, the character first appeared in Captain America #110 (1969).
+Viper is a leader of the terrorist organization Hydra and serves as an adversary of various heroes in the Marvel Universe, most notably Captain America and Black Widow, the Avengers, and Wolverine of the X-Men.

 Since her original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise.
 The character appeared in the X-Men franchise film The Wolverine, portrayed by Svetlana Khodchenkova.
-A version of the character, Aida "Ophelia" / Madame Hydra, appears in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D. as the simulated identity of the y, Aida, portrayed by Mallory Jansen.
+A version of the character, Aida "Ophelia" / Madame Hydra, appears in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D. as the simulated identity of the Life Model Decoy, Aida, portrayed by Mallory Jansen.

 Publication history

 Viper debuted in Captain America #110 (February 1969), created by Jim Steranko.
 She appeared in the 2016 Captain America: Steve Rogers series.
 She appeared in the 2017 Secret Empire series.
 She appeared in the 2018 Hunt for Wolverine: Mystery in Madripoor series.